Next: Invoking guix lint, Previous: Invoking guix import, Up: Utilities [Contents][Index]

 GitHub through the use of an API token alleviates these limits.
 To use

-an API token, set the environment variable GUIX_GITHUB_TOKEN
+an API token, set the environment variable GUIX_GITHUB_TOKEN to a

 token procured from https://github.com/settings/tokens or